-Spending a warm summer day visiting a park filled with all sorts of greenery, an English style garden, and an Italian inspired villa?
+Spending a warm summer day visiting a park filled with all sorts of greenery, an English-style garden, and an Italian-inspired villa?
 Count me in.

 Why You Should Check Out Schlosspark Biesdorf Berlin

 Have you ever heard of Schlosspark Biesdorf Berlin?
 Likely you haven’t, as even many longtime Berliners haven’t visited this beautiful spot for themselves.
-For sure, Schlosspark Biesdorf isn’t one of Berlin’s prime attractions like the TV Tower or the Berliner Dom and the fact that it’s located well outside of the city center make it even less appealing for some.
+For sure, Schlosspark Biesdorf isn’t one of Berlin’s prime attractions like the TV Tower or the Berliner Dom and the fact that it’s located well outside of the city center makes it even less appealing for some.
 Yet whether you’re a local or a tourist, I recommend a visit.
 It’s totally worth the brief journey there and in my humble opinion, may very well be one of Berlin’s most underrated sites.